Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 00.23.14 UTC
+- WIB: Senin, 1 September 2025 01.34.31 UTC
-- WITA: Senin, 1 September 2025 01.23.14 UTC
+- WITA: Senin, 1 September 2025 02.34.31 UTC
-- WIT: Senin, 1 September 2025 02.23.14 UTC
+- WIT: Senin, 1 September 2025 03.34.31 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology